 How do we protect ourselves from Coronavirus?

-- Wash your hands with soap and water or an alcohol-based hand sanitizer if soap and water are not available.
+Wash your hands with soap and water or alcohol-based hand sanitizer (contains at least 60% alcohol) if soap and water are not available.
 Wash your hands frequently, for at least 20 seconds, and certainly after sneezing or before/after touching your face or a sick person.

-- Cover your mouth and nose with a tissue or your sleeve (not your hands) when coughing or sneezing, if you are ill
+Cover your mouth and nose with a disposable tissue or your sleeve (not your hands) when coughing or sneezing, if you are ill

 Is there a vaccine for the coronavirus?
 Does the flu shot help prevent Coronavirus?

 A vaccine for this coronavirus is not available at this time, although a lot of labs are working on it.
-The seasonal flu vaccine does not prevent the coronavirus, however it does prevent the flu - which is very common right now, and if you don’t get sick, you won’t need to worry about what else it could be.
+The seasonal flu vaccine does not prevent the coronavirus, however it does prevent the flu - which is still circulating in our community, and prevention of those infections of which we have a better chance is more important now than ever.
 CDC recommends that everyone over 6 months of age get the seasonal flu vaccine because it will help protect you for the most common strains of the flu prevalent now.
-You have a much greater chance of catching the seasonal flu than of catching the coronavirus at this time.

 What is quarantine, and how is that happening here on campus?